Live to Tell: Chart performance

 On the week of April 12, 1986, "Live to Tell" debuted at number 49 on the US Billboard Hot 100, following strong radio support that made it one of the most added tracks across stations.
 It entered the Adult Contemporary chart at number 28 the following week and, by May, was the most-played song on 229 of 230 reporting radio stations.
 The single eventually reached number one on the Hot 100 on June 7, becoming Madonna's third chart-topper in the US, and her second number-one single from a film soundtrack, following "Crazy for You".
 It also marked her first number-one on the Adult Contemporary chart, where it spent three weeks at the top.
 At the end of 1986, the song ranked number 35 on Billboards year-end Hot 100, and number 12 on the Adult Contemporary chart.

-In Canada, the single debuted at number 79 on the RPM 100 Singles chart on April 12, eventually reaching number one a month later and ranking second on the year-end chart.
+In Canada, the single debuted at number 79 on the RPM 100 Singles chart dated April 12, eventually reaching number one six weeks later and staying at the top position for two consecutive weeks.
+It became Madonna's third number-one hit in the country, and it would go on to rank second on the year-end chart.
 On April 26, "Live to Tell" debuted at number 10 on the UK Singles Chart and peaked at number two the following week; it was certified silver by the British Phonographic Industry (BPI) for 331,000 units shipped.
 By 2008, it had sold over 271,000 copies in the country.
 The track also topped the charts in Italy and Greece, reached number two in Ireland and Norway, and placed within the top three in Belgium, Denmark, and the Netherlands.
 In France, it peaked at number six and earned a silver certification by the Syndicat National de l'Édition Phonographique for 250,000 copies sold.
-Elsewhere, the song reached number six in Australia and number seven in New Zealand.
+The song reached number six in Australia and number seven in New Zealand.